 - Shanghai Automotive Industry Corp.

 In addition to those major players, many local automotive manufacturers such as Chery Auto, Great Wall Motors, Geely Auto and BYD Auto are growing quickly.

 China’s automotive industry is gearing for a new round of restructuring.
 In September 2010, the State Council issued guidelines to promote mergers and acquisitions (M&A) in six pillar industries; automotive, steel, cement, machinery, electrolytic aluminium and rare earths.
 The new guidelines call on the local authorities to put aside protectionism and eliminate obstacles to M&A. Currently there are more than 130 vehicle producers in China, scattered over 27 provinces and regions in China.
 The top 10 OEMs are responsible for 87 per cent (in total over 16 million units) of the country’s automotive production and sales in 2011.
 To improve economies of scale, the Chinese government planned to reduce the number of producers to 10 during 2011 with annual output capacity of over one million each.
-Yet industry consolidation moved forward at a slow pace with only two major M&A deals in the past two years, ie. Chang’an Group took over Changhe and Hafei; GAIC took over Hunan Changfeng and Gonow.
+Yet industry consolidation has moved at a slow pace with only two major M&A deals in the past two years: Chang’an Group took over Changhe and Hafei; GAIC took over Hunan Changfeng and Gonow.

 - Manufacturing and R&D of engines

 - Manufacturing key automotive components and parts and R&D of key technologies